-Boss has Coy, Vance and Daisy detained in Chicasaw County for robbery, so he and his henchmen can proceed uninterrupted in their search for $5 million in stolen bonds, which he had submerged several years earlier at the bottom of Soggy Marsh.
+Boss has Coy, Vance and Daisy detained in Chicasaw County on a trumped-up charge of robbery, so that Boss and his henchmen can proceed uninterrupted in their search for a half-million in stolen money, which a bank-robber had submerged several years earlier at the bottom of Soggy Marsh.

 Hughie Hogg returns, with his eye on the office of Hazzard County Sheriff.
 He blackmails his Uncle Boss into supporting his campaign by threatening to take secretly taken photographs of his criminal activities to the FBI.
 Coy and Vance decide to support incumbent Rosco while they collect enough evidence to derail Hughie's campaign and run him out of town.

 Hatfield and his new partner-in-crime, Baxter, return for a rematch of their Mean Green Machine vs. the General Lee.
 This time, Hatfield plans to rob the Hazzard Emporium out of millions in gold.
 When the giant tank develops mechanical failure, they hold Cooter at gunpoint until it is repaired properly ... or else.